 Eating food, snacks, drinks or smoking in the presence of the gorillas isn’t allowed as this can transmit diseases and other illnesses indirectly to them.

 Simple clothes such as shorts, T-shirts, sleeveless, sandals, flip-flops, light sneakers are not allowed.
-Instead strong cloths like rain coats/jackets, strong hiking/trekking boots, hats, garden gloves, long sleeved shirts/blouses, long pants, etc. are recommended.
+Instead strong cloths like rain coats/jackets, strong hiking/trekking boots, hats, garden gloves, long sleeved shirts/blouses, long pants and more are recommended.
+See full packing list here.

 Wear relatively light clothing, and strong forest foot ware since the trails involve getting deep into the boggy jungles; carrying a walking stick is highly recommended as well as hiring a porter to help carry the heavy luggage.